 Millinocket Marathon and Half

 The Millinocket Marathon and Half started as a spark – now it’s a full-fledged wild fire of hope.
-As of late June 2017, nearly 2,000 people have signed up for the race.
+As of October 2017, nearly 2,500 people have signed up for the race.
 This year the Millinocket Marathon takes place Saturday, December 9th from 10am-6pm.
 To sign up for the 2017 Millinocket Marathon and Half, click on Run Millinocket.

 This year the Millinocket Marathon and Half is partnering with the MDI Marathon Half and Relay called the “Sea to Summit Race Series”.
 Upon completion of the race in Millinocket, Sea to Summit Series participants will be awarded a special finishers medallion.
 Runners from all over the world will come to run and really make a difference.